treylin/UIImage-Border/README.md

 # UIImage-Border
-An extension of UIImage to add border to an image written in Swift.
+A Swift extension of UIImage.
+-[]Add border.